Configuring an OPC-UA source

 After the previous steps, you should have a functional OPC-UA endpoint and at least one node variable.

-Then, finally, you can use the remote control UI to configure the OPC requests.
+Then, finally, you can use the .
 That will allow you to specify the tags to be retrieved on the subscription through an user-friendly UI.

-Alternatively, for LiveRig Collectors before 4.6.0, you may configure the OPC-UA source editing the sources.xml file.
-In this case, you should also configure the desired node variables (tags) at the store.json file, manually.
+Alternatively, for LiveRig Collectors before 4.6.0, you may configure the OPC-UA source editing the file.
+In this case, you should also configure the desired node variables (tags) at the file, manually.